mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

-Examples of monitor modules are `mariadbmon` that is capable of monitoring a regular master-slave cluster and in addition of performing both _switchover_ and _failover_, `galeramon` that is capable of monitoring a Galera cluster, and `csmon` that is capable of monitoring a Columnstore cluster.
+Examples of monitor modules are `mariadbmon` that is capable of monitoring a regular master-slave cluster and in addition of performing both _switchover_ and _failover_, `galeramon` that is capable of monitoring a Galera cluster, `csmon` that is capable of monitoring a Columnstore cluster and `clustrixmon` that is capable of monitoring a Clustrix cluster.

 Monitor modules have sections of their own in the MaxScale configuration file.